Xinyuan-LilyGO/T-Display-S3/README.md

 ## Quick Start

-The board uses USB as the JTAG upload port.
-When printing serial port information on USB, CDC_ON_BOOT configuration needs to be turned on.
-If the port cannot be found when uploading the program or the USB has been used for other functions, the port does not appear.
-Please enter the upload mode manually.

-1. Connect the board via the USB cable
-2. Press and hold the BOOT button , While still pressing the BOOT button, press RST
-3. Release the RST
-4. Release the BOOT button
-5. Upload sketch

 ### Arduino

 1. In Arduino Preferences, on the Settings tab, enter the `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json` URL in the `Additional boards manager URLs` input box.